 If everything goes well, LoveFab may shoot for a serious title with their little Civic: the fastest FWD time attack car on the planet.
-"Given our experience with high horsepower, high aero vehicles," said Loveland to The Drive, "I think we have a shot at building a contender for the fastest front-wheel-drive time attack vehicle."
+"Given our experience with high HP, high aero vehicles," said Loveland to The Drive, "I think we have a shot at building a contender for the fastest FWD Time Attack vehicle."

 And you know what?
 We don't doubt them at all.
 We expect them to have the opportunity to prove that theory some day at WTAC.
 Godspeed, gentlemen.

 - RELATEDThis BMW M3 E46 is Packing a Viper V-10Caution: Hearing an M3 make the growl of a V-10 might hurt your brain.READ NOW